 Disability among veterinary patients is no longer as big a problem as it once was.
 A surgical injury, defects due to anatomical structure, partial paresis or paralysis are not a sentence for a beloved pet.
 Thanks to the work of many scientists, engineers, veterinary surgeons and zoophysiotherapists, patients with orthopaedic and neurological problems can count on a range of modern solutions to improve their quality of life and enable a partial or complete recovery.
 Today, we will introduce you to the most important issues concerning the care of patients after orthopaedic surgery, primarily the use of orthoses.

 Technological developments in the medical industry are not a new topic for us.
-It is very common to hear about solutions that enable better care for patients with orthopaedic conditions, fitting prostheses, orthoses and rehabilitation modalities.
+It is very common to hear about solutions that enable better care for patients with orthopedic conditions, fitting prostheses, orthoses and rehabilitation modalities.
 However, an important breakthrough in veterinary medicine has occurred relatively recently.
-The development of 3D printing has ushered in a new chapter in veterinary medicine, and the ability to create customised orthoses has opened up a wide range of possibilities for practitioners to improve the post-surgical care and rehabilitation of four-legged patients.
+The development of 3D printing has ushered in a new chapter in veterinary medicine, and the ability to create custom orthoses has opened up a wide range of possibilities for practitioners to improve the post-surgical care and rehabilitation of four-legged patients.

-You need to know that the success associated with surgery, consists of many factors.
+You need to know that the success associated with surgery consists of many factors.
 Undoubtedly, it is important to carry out the surgery correctly, but post-operative care, which often lasts many weeks, is also of great importance in restoring the animal’s mobility.
 Therefore, the cooperation of many people is necessary to achieve complete success.
 The creation of the orthosis itself is one of the steps required to restore the four-legged animal’s mobility.
 It is the responsibility of the veterinarian, or canine rehabilitation technician, to properly instruct the owner on the entire rehabilitation process, getting the pet used to moving with the orthosis and using the appropriate exercises.

-In a word of introduction, orthoses are medical devices that are intended to stabilise a joint, or a designated part of the body.
-They are used in human and veterinary medicine after injuries and related orthopaedic operations, but also for protective and preventive purposes.
+In a word of introduction, orthoses are medical devices that are intended to stabilize a joint, or a designated part of the body.
+They are used in human and veterinary medicine after injuries and related orthopedic operations, but also for protective and preventive purposes.
 With the use of an orthosis, we can support the given body section, correctly position the limb and prevent deformities.
 Orthoses also support weakened muscles and improve their function.

-In veterinary medicine, they are used after sprains, fractures, dislocations, ligament ruptures, as well as in neurological deficiencies and osteoarthritis due to various reasons.
 The current technical possibilities make it possible to supply the largest joints in a quadruped’s body.
 These include thoracic limb orthoses for the wrist and elbow, as well as pelvic limb orthoses for the tarsal, knee and hip joints.

 It all starts with a consultation with specialists, an analysis of the results and the owner’s financial possibilities.
 The type of orthosis will be selected by the veterinarian or canine rehabilitation technician on an individual basis, taking into account the animal’s symptoms and full diagnosis.